awolverp/markupever/docs/docs/index.md

 </html>
 ```

-We want to extract `href` attributes from this file - We have 3 ways:
+We want to extract the `href` attributes from it, and we have three ways to achieve this:

 === "Parse Content"